hibobmaster/5600g-6800xt-hackintosh/README.md

 3. Dortania Install Guide
 4. Other community driven projects

-[^1]: Remove `npci=0x3000` from boot-args if you are not on a Gigabyte/Aorus or an AsRock motherboard
+[^1]: Remove `npci=0x3000` from boot-args if you are not on a Gigabyte/Aorus or an AsRock motherboard and enable `Above 4G Decoding` in bios.